gofynd/fdk-client-swift/documentation/application/CATALOG.md

-Use this API to compare a given product automatically with similar products.
-Only one slug is needed.
+Gets products similar to the one identified by the given slug for comparison.

 *Returned Response:*